A Travel Price Comparison for Japan Nagoya vs. Sado for Food, Families, Attractions, and Couples

 Five days in Nagoya or Sado?

-You'll find museums and nightlife around the under-the-radar big city of Nagoya.
+You'll find museums and nightlife around the under-rated big city of Nagoya.
 This city offers something for everyone.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Sado.
 Make sure you spend some time hiking while you're in the area.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.